 For most seniors, moving from the family home to an aged care facility is emotional and involves significant downsizing.
 Reducing your possessions is challenging enough for anyone, but it can be that much tougher when it comes from necessity rather than choice.

-For those making a move from their home to aged care, the downsizing process can feel very sad as they leave behind belongings and cherished memories.
+Helping Your Loved One Downsize To Move To Aged Care, the downsizing process can feel very sad as they leave behind belongings and cherished memories.
 Letting go of the familiar and recognising the many years behind them.

 For the families, this is also a difficult time as they support their loved one emotionally and through the time-consuming packing and purging process.
 You may need to be a little generous with your own time and storage space, at least in the short term.